Seneca-ICTOER/OPS245/docs/A-Labs/lab7.md

 ![iptablesping](/img/iptablesping.png)

-12. Try to SSH into YOUR debhost.
-Were you Successful?
+12. Have your classmate try to SSH into YOUR debhost.
+Were they Successful?
 13. Issue the following Linux command to append a rule to the INPUT chain to allow incoming ssh traffic (ie. port 22):

 ```bash